ashriram/FUSION/Notes/proposal.md

 ### Contributions
 1. The organization of ACC's
-2. The organization of Ld/St units
-3. Fine grained mem ops in ACC i.e ACC will be capable of issuing memory instructions on its own For example, a program's resource allocation has the following pattern acc1 -> acc2 -> cpu -> acc3
+2. Fine grained mem ops in ACC i.e ACC will be capable of issuing memory instructions on its own For example, a program's resource allocation has the following pattern acc1 -> acc2 -> cpu -> acc3
-        Curently, the processor is involved in every memory interaction, since the accelerator does not have a Ld/St unit.
+        Curently, the processor is involved in every memory interaction, since the accelerator does not have a LD/ST unit.
         So the main core has to gather data and put it in the acc scratchpad before acc can start compute.
-4. Pipelining - Pipelining the ACC's, so that ACC's running various sections of the code, can forward data without copying back and forth.
+3. Pipelining - Pipelining the ACC's, so that ACC's running various sections of the code, can forward data without copying back and forth.
-5. Granularity (optional) - It is part of (2) having different blocks sizes for ACC (private L1 - eg 32 bytes per block) and ACC-L2 (64 bytes per block).
+4. Granularity (optional) - It is part of (2) having different blocks sizes for ACC (private L1 - eg 32 bytes per block) and ACC-L2 (64 bytes per block).